LottaLlama/interactive/assignments2/interview.md

 # Interview with Michael Wang
-## Co-Founder and CFO of Bowtie.ai
+## Co-Founder and CFO of Bowtie, an AI messaging startup

 We’ll talk